This is what you can do to help victims of the earthquake in Mexico

 As volunteers and government organizations try to assist on the ground, many people abroad are wondering how they can help.

-The most important thing that can be donated following any natural disaster, according to UNICEF and FEMA, is money.
+The most important thing that can be donated after any natural disaster, according to UNICEF and FEMA, is money.

 Related: Hurricane Maria: How You Can Help Storm Victims